-- At the Cartagena Summit, it was agreed that States Parties, particularly those accountable to and responsible for the well-being of significant numbers of mine victims, will ensure the continued expert involvement and effective contribution in all relevant convention related activities by health, rehabilitation, social services, education, employment, gender and disability rights experts, including mine survivors, inter alia by supporting the inclusion of such expertise in their delegations.
-At the June 2010 meetings of the Standing Committees, 16 States Parties included such an expert in their delegation: Afghanistan, Bosnia and Herzegovina, Burundi, Cambodia, Colombia, the Democratic Republic of the Congo, El Salvador, Guinea Bissau, Jordan, Nicaragua, Peru, Senegal, Sudan, Tajikistan, Thailand and Uganda.
-At least nine landmine survivors and other persons with disabilities participated in these meetings.
-At the 10MSP, 21 States Parties included an expert, as defined above, in their delegation: Albania, Angola, Bosnia and Herzegovina, Burundi, Cambodia, Chad, Colombia, Democratic Republic of the Congo, El Salvador, Ethiopia, Guinea Bissau, Jordan, Mozambique, Nicaragua, Peru, Senegal, Serbia, Sudan, Tajikistan, Thailand, and Uganda.
-At least 11 landmine survivors and other persons with disabilities participated in the 10MSP.
-It was noted again that the informal Sponsorship Programme plays an indispensible role in ensuring the participation of States Parties' health, rehabilitation, social services, education, employment, gender and disability rights experts. - 78.
-At the Cartagena Summit, it was agreed that States Parties, particularly those accountable to and responsible for the well-being of significant numbers of mine victims, will strengthen national ownership.
-At the June 2010 meetings of the Standing Committees, during a special session held to discuss international cooperation and assistance, it was proposed that national ownership in relation to victim assistance could comprise the following six elements: (a) a high level commitment to addressing the rights and needs of mine victims and other persons with disabilities, (b) a national coordination mechanism empowered and provided with the human, financial and material capacity to carry out its responsibilities, (c) a comprehensive plan, and, legislation to address the rights and needs of persons with disabilities including mine victims, (d) a regular, significant commitment to implement the policy, plan and legislation and to provide services, (e) capacity to implement the policy, plan and legislation or steps taken to acquire the resources necessary to build this capacity, and, (f) a national focal entity for disabilityrelated issues.
-It was noted that such an expression of what might be expected from States Parties in terms of "national ownership" may provide a more specific means of evaluating progress in this area in the future. - 79.
+- 79. At the Cartagena Summit, it was agreed that States Parties, particularly those accountable to and responsible for the well-being of significant numbers of mine victims, will strengthen national ownership.
+At the June 2010 meetings of the Standing Committees, during a special session held to discuss international cooperation and assistance, it was proposed that national ownership in relation to victim assistance could comprise the following six elements: (a) a high level commitment to addressing the rights and needs of mine victims and other persons with disabilities, (b) a national coordination mechanism empowered and provided with the human, financial and material capacity to carry out its responsibilities, (c) a comprehensive plan, and, legislation to address the rights and needs of persons with disabilities including mine victims, (d) a regular, significant commitment to implement the policy, plan and legislation and to provide services, (e) capacity to implement the policy, plan and legislation or steps taken to acquire the resources necessary to build this capacity, and, (f) a national focal entity for disability-related issues.
+It was noted that such an expression of what might be expected from States Parties in terms of "national ownership" may provide a more specific means of evaluating progress in this area in the future. - 80.
 At the Cartagena Summit, it was agreed that States Parties, particularly those accountable to and responsible for the well-being of significant numbers of mine victims, will develop and implement capacity building and training plans to promote and enhance the capacity of the women, men and associations of victims, other organisations and national institutions charged with delivering services and implementing relevant national policies, plans and legal frameworks.
-Since the Cartagena Summit, 15 States Parties have reported on activities to develop and/or implement capacity building and training plans: Afghanistan, Albania, Angola, Bosnia and Herzegovina, Burundi, Cambodia, Colombia, Croatia, Iraq, Nicaragua, Peru, Senegal, Sudan, Tajikistan, and Thailand.
-Examples of initiatives undertaken include in Burundi, the training of prosthetic technicians in cooperation with Thailand; in Colombia, capacity building of surgeons and rehabilitation specialists in two affected regions; and, in Senegal, the capacity building of an association of survivors to improve management.
-States Parties have also expressed that the following challenges remain in being able to live up their commitment to develop and implement capacity building and training plans: lack of training facilities at the national level; limited financial and technical resources; and, migration of trained personnel.
+Since the Cartagena Summit, [INSERT NUMBER] States Parties have reported on activities to develop and/or implement capacity building and training plans: [INSERT LIST].
+Examples of initiatives undertaken include [INSERT EXAMPLES].
+States Parties have also expressed that the following challenges remain in being able to live up their commitment to develop and implement capacity building and training plans [INSERT EXAMPLES]. - 81.
+At the Cartagena Summit, it was agreed that States Parties, particularly those accountable to and responsible for the well-being of significant numbers of mine victims, will increase availability of and accessibility to appropriate services and ensure that appropriate services are accessible.34 Since the Cartagena Summit, [INSERT NUMBER] States Parties have reported on activities to increase the availability of and accessibility to appropriate services: [INSERT LIST].
+Examples of initiatives undertaken include [INSERT EXAMPLES].
+States Parties have also expressed that the following challenges remain in being able to live up their commitment to increase availability of and accessibility to appropriate services and ensure that appropriate services are accessible [INSERT EXAMPLES].